 This course provides an in-depth understanding of the literary, philosophical, and cultural questions that permeate French literature.
 The resulting portrait of a thousand-year literary tradition will highlight the French contribution to world literature and civilization.
 Students will be initiated into literary research and the art of the dissertation française.
-Required for major, advanced major, and honours degrees in French.
-Pre- or co-requisite: FREN 215.
+Pre- or co-requisites: One of FREN 215, 216, 220, or permission of the department chair.
 Six credits.